 NGC Ancients will only grade coins that it believes to be genuine.
 If, after evaluation and research by our staff experts and/or outside consultants, the coin's authenticity cannot be ascertained, the coin will be labeled "Authenticity Unverifiable" and not encapsulated.
 The full grading fee will apply.

 What is "Not Suitable for Certification?"

 On occasion, NGC will return a coin as NOT SUITABLE FOR CERTIFICATION.
 This is used for coins that are severely damaged or otherwise impaired.
 The surface condition of these coins makes it impossible for NGC to render a conclusive opinion about authenticity, NGC Details grade or both.
-When a coin is determined to be NOT SUITABLE, NGC UK will refund the grading fee, less a £5 processing charge.
+When a coin is determined to be NOT SUITABLE, CCG UK will refund the grading fee, less a £5 processing charge.

 Does NGC grade mint errors?
 Is there a fee?